Smart Pills Supplement

-The body is able to synthesise taurine itself in the liver and brain, but additional intake from the diet is necessary to prevent deficiency (26).
-Requirements for taurine are estimated to range from 40mg to 400mg a day depending on various parameters.
+The body is able to synthesize taurine itself in the liver and brain, but additional intake from the diet is necessary to prevent deficiency (26).
+Requirements for taurine are estimated to range from 40 mg to 400 mg a day depending on various parameters.

 It is concentrated in synapses in certain areas of the cerebral cortex where it acts as an inhibitory transmitter, preventing over-stimulation caused by high levels of amino acids (27).
 It also plays a role in long-term potentiation (LTP) – the significant and sustainable increase in synaptic efficacy – via induction of a cascade of molecular events.

 Methylcobalamine participates in neurotransmitter synthesis and helps maintain the myelin sheath in order to preserve the efficacy of nerve fibers.

 Recent studies have shown its benefits in increasing alertness and preventing various neurological problems.
 It is widely recognized for optimizing nervous system function and helping to reduce nervous fatigue.

 As the body is unable to produce methylcobalamine, it has to be obtained from the diet.
 However, since it is available in very few foods and high oxidative stress levels increase the body’s requirements for vitamin B12, nutritional supplementation is an increasingly popular option.

 Present in tea and coffee, caffeine is an alkaloid from the methylxanthine family.
 It is rapidly metabolized by the body and deployed in all tissues including in the brain.